kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Real-time_Data_Processing_with_Apache_Spark_Streaming/write_up.md

 Hadoop Distributed File Systems (HDFS's) (Tobin, 2023).

 Spark is known as "the Swiss army knife of big data processing" (Tobin, 2023), underscoring its flexibility and ease of use.
-With that in mind, Spark is clearly the ideal choice for this particular project.
+With that in mind, despite MapReduce's superior performance with batch data, Spark is clearly the ideal choice for this particular project.

 *Course Material*